-Yes, I have to admit our garage is a treasure trove of old junk.
-I’m sure I’m not the only one (o.k., maybe I’ve got more than most)!
+Am I the only one who has a treasure trove of old junk in the garage?
+I’m sure not (o.k., maybe I’ve got more than most)!
 This pair of old, wooden blue skis has been hanging around since my brother-in-law sent them my way, knowing I was a fan of anything with a history.
 I’ve hung them on the house as winter decor previous years, but had never realized their full potential until I attacked them with the sander.
 Let me show you How To Refresh and Style Vintage Skis!

-For a little throwback…that’s my husband in the 70’s enjoying the freshly painted blue skis!
+Just for a little throwback first…that’s my husband in the 70’s enjoying the freshly painted blue skis!

 As I explained in my post, “Decorating Status Quo Syndrome”, sometimes the items we’ve looked at the longest have the biggest potential, but we’ve unfortunately stopped even seeing them!
 These skis that had been kicked around the garage for years definitely fit into that category!

-I loved finding an old, red label!
+I was so excited when my sanding revealed an old, red label!
 Unfortunately I was a little too aggressive with my sanding before I lost one:( Even die-hard restorers make mistakes sometimes.

 Luckily these old skis usually have a space hollowed out where the bindings or ropes were.
-To hang, simply weave some bark-covered wire or something similar through the skis, wrapping each one to develop an “X”.
+To hang, simply weave some bark-covered wire (get it HERE) through the skis, wrapping each one to develop an “X”.
 Create a loop in the back.
 Stick some greens in the holes too.
 You could also tie a scarf around for some extra texture.

 I picked up the vintage deer mittens years ago while working at an antique mall (I think I spent more than I made on my booth, unfortunately).
 The cream child’s pair was lovingly knitted by my grandma for one of my kiddos when they were little.